BuddyGG/buddy_matching/README.md

 [![Build Status](https://travis-ci.org/BuddyGG/buddy_matching.png)](https://travis-ci.org/BuddyGG/buddy_matching)
 [![Coverage Status](https://coveralls.io/repos/github/BuddyGG/buddy_matching/badge.svg?branch=add-coveralls)](https://coveralls.io/github/BuddyGG/buddy_matching?branch=add-coveralls)

 Somewhat Generic player matching service built with Phoenix, utilizing GenServers and sockets to avoid having an underlying database.

+The application is structered as an umbrella consisting of 3 apps.
+- [riot_api](/apps/riot_api) for integration of Riot's API
+- [buddy_matching](apps/buddy_matching) for in-memory storage of connected players and matching logic
+- [buddy_matching_web](apps/buddy_matching_web) main phoenix app from which the matching and API is exposed

 Currently built only to support matching players from League of Legends, but can ideally be easily extended to support multiple games.

 ## Run local